 In all of Orenburg, around 40 of these French officers ended up staying, and twelve of them showed an interest in entering the Cossack army.
 By the beginning of the 20th century, there were over 200 Cossacks in the Orenburg Cossack Division that had French roots.
 As for the famed Don Cossack army, local historian found that at least 49 descendants of French soldiers had joined the army by the end of the 19th century.
 They weren’t that easy to find, as it turned out.
 For example, “Jandre” changed his name to “Zhandrov”, while “Billenon” became “Belov.”

 In the beginning of the 19th century, the small town of Verhneural’sk (in the Chelyabinsk region) was a small fort that defended the Southeastern borders of Russia against Kazakh incursions.
 In 1836, that area needed to be propped up, and so a new front of forts and military towns was built all along that border.
 From Orsk to Berezovk a chain of Cossack village-forts was built.
 Four of them had French names: Champenuaz, Arsi, Paris, and Brienne.
 All the “French Cossacks” in the area were relocated to these forts, together with their families.

 The local Kazakh sultan, spooked by the move, decided to try to invade.
 And so Napoleon’s old soldiers had to return to war, but for the army that used to be their enemy.

 As for Dr. Kotar, he didn’t join the Cossacks.
 He settled in Western Belarus (near Brest), where nearly all of his progeny became priests.
 There are still Kotars living in Brest to this day.

 If you liked this post, and if you’d like to read more about Russian history and traditions, be sure to join my Readers’ Group.
-Members of my Readers’ Group will get exclusive opportunities to get bonuses from me when I launch my first novel, The Song of the Sirin, on July 1.
+Members of my Readers’ Group will get exclusive opportunities to get bonuses and freebies when I publish my new novels.